 I want to troubleshoot the errors that I get when I mount my AWS Storage Gateway Network File System (NFS) file share on my NFS client.

 1. Confirm that your NFS client is among the supported NFS clients for a file gateway.

 2. Use the Storage Gateway console to check if your file share is in the unavailable state.
-If the file share is in the unavailable state, then check if the file gateway can reach the Amazon Simple Storage Service (Amazon S3) endpoint.
+If the file share is in the unavailable state, then check whether the file gateway can reach the Amazon Simple Storage Service (Amazon S3) endpoint.
 To do this, access the Storage console using the SSH client with the following command:

 ssh -i "keyfile.pem" firstname.lastname@example.org

 Select the command prompt option, and then enter the following command:

 ncport -d s3.region. amazonaws.com -p 443

 You receive a connected response if the Storage Gateway has connectivity to S3 endpoints.

 Note: It's a best practice to make sure that your IAM role has permission to access the S3 bucket.

 3. Confirm that the NFS client is installed on your client.
 On a Windows Server client, navigate to the Server Manager.
 Choose Add roles and features, and then choose Next until you reach the Featurespage.
 Select Client for NFS, choose Next, and then choose Install.